theopnt/bento-example/README.md

 bentofile.yaml describes the container to be created for the bento.
 If your model is the same type as this example (global forecasting model for UC7), then nothing needs to be changed here.

-After that, we run the serving notebook to test the service without docker.
-That is in order to check that it is working.
-After the user has run the final instruction of this notebook, they must run prediction_examples.ipynb to make a prediction for the example files provided.
+After that, we run the serving.ipynb notebook to test the service without docker.
+That is in order to make sure that it is working.

-After all our testing, we can make a docker container for our service.
-All the following commands have been tested in the enviroment of jupyterlab.
+After running the final instruction of this notebook, the user must run prediction_examples.ipynb to make a prediction for the example files provided.

-If you run this on your machine, you have to use the second command.
+After the testing is complete, the user can make a docker container for the service.
+All the following commands may have 2 versions: One exclusivelly for jupyterlab, and one for local machines.

 We open the terminal in the folder of this repository, and run: